pke11y/blog/ntc/json_query/Practical_guide_to_Ansible_parsing_using_json_query.md

 ### Function

+The `jmespath` library provides built-in functions to assist in transformation and filtering tasks, for example the `max_by` function that returns the maximum element in an array.
+In the following task selects the filename of the maximum `app-version` value from the `entry` array.
+The `&` provides the ability to define an expression which will be evaluated as a data type value when processed by the function.

-The `jmespath` library provides built-in functions to assist in transformation and filtering tasks.
-Some are quite similar to existing filters in Ansible or jinja2 but we'll take a look at the `max_by` function and also how we can use unconventional variable names in our query.
+Some of the built-in functions are similar to existing filters supported in Ansible or jinja2.

 Using a variable for the query string is in many ways a cleaner approach.
 How strings are quoted actually matters when the key name is hyphenated.
-The query string should include double quotes `"key-name"` around the key name, which is required by the `jmespath` specification
+The query string should include double quotes `"key-name"` around the key name, which is required by the `jmespath` specification.

-In our example we're selecting the filename of the maximum `app-version` value from the `entry` array.
-The `&` allows us to define an expression which will be evaluated as a data type when processed by the function.
+and also how we can use unconventional variable names in our query.

 ```
 - name: "MAX BY APP-VERSION"